xiaohaomao/timgroup_disease_diagnosis/README.md

-###  Module 3: run differential diagnosis models to generate results in this study
+###  Module 3: Run differential diagnosis models to generate results in this study

 #### step 1